theavanrossum/2016-04-25-Stanford/IntroSpeechNotes.md

 - why we're teaching what we are (how to think/design/organise as well as how to code)

 Introductions
-- introduce instructors
+- instructors
-- introduce TAs
+- TAs
+- organisers(?)

 Pacing
 - have to go at an average pace for the room